devkamalsahu/routine-app/README.md

 # routine_app

-A fluter app built.
+A flutter app built for tracking and managing routine.

 ## Getting Started

-This project is a starting point for a Flutter application.
+ This app is built on Isar database.

 A few resources to get you started if this is your first Flutter project: